Expensify/App/contributingGuides/STYLE.md

 ### Prop Types

 Don't use `ComponentProps` to grab a component's prop types.
 Go to the source file for the component and export prop types from there.
 Import and use the exported prop types.

+> Why?
+Importing prop type from the component file is more common and readable.
+Using `ComponentProps` might cause problems in some cases (see [related GitHub issue](https://github.com/piotrwitek/react-redux-typescript-guide/issues/170)).
+Each component with props has it's prop  type defined in the file anyway, so it's easy to export it when required.

-> Don't export prop types from component files by default.
+Don't export prop types from component files by default.
 Only export it when there is a code that needs to access the prop type directly.

 ```tsx
 // MyComponent.tsx